 Label your two pots one as Love the other as Hate and put a little bit of cooked rice in both pots about a tablespoon in each should do.

-Every day you need to talk to the pots of rice, the love pot you need to say nice things to and tell it you love it and the hate pot you need to be horrible to it and say that you hate it.
+For this Children’s science experiment you will need need to talk to the pots of rice every day.
+The love pot you need to say nice things to and tell it you love it and the hate pot you need to be horrible to it and say that you hate it.

 These pots are then left out on the side for the next week to see which pot gets mouldy first.
 Make sure you keep the pots next to each other when leaving them out so they are in the same environment and the test is then done fairly.

 Even though it is only rice it still doesn’t feel right being mean to it.
 I found it quite hard and even my daughter turned around after telling the rice she hated it and said ‘that was the meanest thing I have said’.
-However this is an experiment that will teach them an important life lesson.
+However, this is an experiment that will teach them an important life lesson and show the effects of negativity and the effects positivity can have.

 The rice in both pots is still looking like fresh cooked rice.